USEC-WHISKEY/hdest-weapons/README.md

 - `ba#` is the muzzle attachment reference number
 - `bs#` is the sight attachment reference number
 - `bm#` is the misc. attachment reference number

+It's possible via the loadout manager to place attachments on weapons that otherwise wouldn't be supported.
+This is a known issue.
+You can remove the attachment, but you won't be able to put it back on later.

 Magazines for weapons correspond to their weapon number, except for the M203 weapon variants.